 The Dragon Who Loved Me

-This paranormal romance is a paperback edition that was published by Zebra on September 1, 2011 and has 383 pages.
+paranormal romance that was published by Zebra on September 1, 2011 and has 383 pages.

 Explore it on Goodreads or Amazon.